 What Dogs Are Terriers?

 There are terriers and terriers, but if you name the word "terrier" you'll most likely picture those small wiry, feisty and fearless dogs seen romping joyfully on farms.
 The truth is, there is great genetic variance among the terrier group; indeed, terrier specimens can go from a mere couple of pounds up to over 70 pounds!
 For this reason, the terrier group is often sub-categorized in 3 other sub-groups:

-- The classic working terriers: these are the hunting terriers used to track, find, trail (and sometimes kill) underground quarry.
-The Jack Russel terrier and the Patterdale terrier are some types.
+- Classic working terriers: These are the hunting terriers used to track, find, trail (and sometimes kill) underground quarry.
+The Jack Russel Terrier and the Patterdale Terrier are some types.

 - Toy terriers: These are terriers that have been downsized for companionship.